shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

      - Enable authenticated users [to sign blockchain transactions]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/wallet_sign.md) by setting the Arcana wallet visibility parameter while instantiating the `AuthProvider`.
      - Use pre-configured, supported blockchains or [add other EVM-compatible networks programmatically]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/wallet_add_switch_ntwk.md) as per your application requirements.
-     - Enable application users to check account balances, send or receive ERC-20, ERC-721 and ERC-1155 tokens, deploy smart contracts, interact with smart contracts, switch networks, manage NFT collections, and [more]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md).
+     - Enable application users to check account balances, send or receive ERC-20, ERC-721, and ERC-1155 tokens, deploy smart contracts, interact with smart contracts, switch networks, manage NFT collections, and [more]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md).

 ## Developer & User Guides

   For more details on how users interact with the Arcana wallet, see [Arcana wallet User Guide]({{page.meta.arcana.root_rel_path}}/howto/wallet_ui.md).

-  Developers can refer to the [Auth SDK Usage Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md) and the {% include "./text-snippets/authsdkref_url.md" %} for SDK usage details.
+  Developers can refer to the [Arcana Dashboard User Guide]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md) to learn more about how to register and configure the apps.
+Also see [Auth SDK Usage Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md) and the {% include "./text-snippets/authsdkref_url.md" %} for various functions offered by the Auth SDK.

 {% include "./text-snippets/sdk_version_info.md" %}